 Candidates must have passed PUC or 10+2 or an equivalent exam with Physics and Mathematics as compulsory subjects.

 candidates must have a minimum of 45% in aggregate (40% for SC, ST and OBC candidates) in the qualifying exam.

 Candidate should be minimum 17 years of age

-In Case of Diploma Candidates, they can also apply for admission in various B.E/B.Tech courses offered through Uni-GAUGE 2023.
+In the Case of Diploma Candidates, they can also apply for admission in various B.E/B.Tech courses are offered through Uni-GAUGE 2024.
 Candidates whose result of qualifying exam will be awaiting in can also apply.

 Mode of Application : Online

 Mode of Payment : Net Banking | Credit Card | Debit Card